Ukraine is relying on drones to hold back Russian advances. Troops on the frontline are fearing the worst

 Mistakes are commonplace in the chaos and horror of a battlefield, yet this openness and candor is rare from troops who a year earlier would have spoken with fierce pride about Ukraine’s summer counteroffensive in Russia’s Kursk region.

 “I have no people.
 I’m f**king alone.
-I’m f**king tired,” said Kotia, a callsign, another reconnaissance sniper from the 15th National Guard.
+I’m f**king tired,” said Kotia, a callsign, another reconnaissance sniper.
 “I love my job, but we need other young people to love this job too.
 Our country is awake, but people in it are not.
 Guys are dying here.
 This is trash.”

 The prospect of peace talks beginning when Trump takes power in January provided little consolation.
 “Freezing this war is a double-edged sword,” Kotia said.
 “Do we give up the land my friends died for, or to continue taking it back and lose even more friends.
 If these two old men (Trump and Russian President Vladimir Putin) start measuring d*cks, Ukraine will be the middle of it all.
 That won’t be pleasant.”